andresgutierrez/nixie/README.md

 ## Features

 - **Strongly-Typed Actors:** Ensuring that your actor interactions are type-safe and as per expectations.
-High use of [generics](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/generics) to avoid as much unnecessary boxing/unboxing as possible.
+High use of [generics](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/generics) to ensure that errors related to type mismatches are caught at compile time rather than at runtime.
+This reduces the risk of runtime exceptions and makes the code more robust.
 - **Nullable Support:** Full support for [nullability](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) in line with the latest C# features, ensuring your code is robust and safeguarded against null reference issues.
 - **Lifecycle Management:** Nixie handles the meticulous management of actor lifecycle, allowing developers to focus on implementing logic.
 - **High Performance:** Thanks to being lightweight and leveraging the powerful TPL, Nixie ensures that your actor systems are both scalable and performant.
+Additionally the use of Generics eliminate the need for boxing and unboxing when working with value types, which can improve performance.
+Boxing is the process of converting a value type to an object type, and unboxing is the reverse.
 - **Less Error Prone:** The strongly-typed nature and nullability checks inherently make your actor system more reliable and resilient.
 - **Built on TPL:** Make the most out of the robust, scalable, and performant asynchronous programming features offered by TPL.
 - **Multi-Threading:** To increase throughput, Nixie makes use of thread-safe structures that avoid locks wherever possible and use fine-grained locking where locks are necessary.
 Abstracting the complexities of multithreaded programming into an API that is easy to use and understand.
+- **Production-Ready:** Nixie has been tested in production environments with many concurrent users, ensuring reliability and stability under real-world conditions.

 ## Getting Started